sebseb7/nodejs_installer/README.md

 **VS Code Web Installation:**
 - SSL certificate installed for the domain
 - Nginx installed and running
+- Git will be automatically installed if not present

 ### CLI Help System